-Many NET patients develop liver metastases but, because of the moderately high physiological liver uptake of 68Ga-DOTATOC/DOTATATE, the detection of liver lesions may be jeopardized, especially when they are small.
-Also, this makes it challenging to evaluate therapy response because the physiological liver background will affect the accuracy of the tumor uptake measurements.
-The tumor-to-liver ratio for whole-body SUV and parametric Ki images were therefore compared and the latter were found to provide considerably better image contrast for both tracers (Figs. 3 and 4), although this was most apparent for 68Ga-DOTATATE.
-As previously shown (6) the uptake of 68Ga-DOTATOC /DOTATATE in both liver and tumors is more or less constant from 40 min p.i., with a possible small continuing increase for tumors.
+Many NET patients develop liver metastases but, because of the moderately high physiologic liver uptake of Ga-DOTATOC/ DOTATATE, the detection of liver lesions may be jeopardized, especially when they are small.
+Also, this makes it challenging to evaluate therapy response because the physiologic liver background will affect the accuracy of the tumor uptake measurements.
+The tumor-to-liver ratios for whole-body SUV and parametric $K_i$ images were therefore compared, and the latter were found to provide considerably better image contrast for both tracers (Figs. 3 and 4), although this was most apparent for Ga-DOTATATE.
+As previously shown (6), the uptake of Ga-DOTATOC/DOTA-TATE in both liver and tumors is more or less constant from 40 min after injection, with a possible small continuing increase for tumors.
 Therefore, using other uptake times for the SUV image in this comparison would not have affected contrast, but noise would increase for later time points.
-Consequently, the parametric Ki images can additionally be used to better visualize liver metastases.
-However, for its clinical implementation, automated methods for image-derived input function definition, such as previously presented for example for 15O-water myocardial blood flow imaging (44), need to be developed.
+Consequently, the parametric $K_i$ images can additionally be used to better visualize liver metastases.
+However, for its clinical implementation, automated methods for image-derived input function definition, such as previously presented, for example, for O-water myocardial blood flow imaging (44), need to be developed.

-Because of the dynamic acquisition protocol required to generate the parametric K_i images, the whole abdomen or thorax may not be included for examination.
-The anatomical region that may be included for examination is therefore limited to the 15.5 cm axial field of view of the current PET/CT system, which reduces the clinical usefulness of the method.
-However, the recent generation of PET/CT and PET/MRI scanners, providing up to 25 cm axial field of view, is a considerable improvement in this respect.
-Also, an alternative acquisition protocol may be applied to generate whole-body parametric Patlak K_i images, based on a short dynamic scan over the thorax followed by fast serial whole-body scanning.
-This will be the subject of future work.
+Because of the dynamic acquisition protocol required to generate the parametric $K_i$ images, the whole abdomen or thorax may not be included for examination.
+The anatomic region that may be included for examination is therefore limited to the 15.5-cm axial field of view of the current PET/CT system, which reduces the clinical usefulness of the method.
+However, the recent generation of PET/CT and PET/MRI scanners, providing up to a 25-cm axial field of view, is a considerable improvement in this respect.
+Also, an alternative acquisition protocol may be applied to generate whole-body parametric Patlak $K_i$ images, based on a short dynamic scan over the thorax followed by fast serial whole-body scanning.
+This alternative acquisition protocol will be the subject of future work.